moorepants/learn-multibody-dynamics/angular.rst

    mnz = me.dot(B.x.express(A).dt(A), B.y)
    mnz

-The angular velocity vector is then:
+The angular velocity vector for an arbitrary direction cosine matrix is then:

 .. jupyter-execute::